 A towel or blanket over a cat carrier can also reduce stress for nervous cats.

 Most pets don’t exactly relish a trip to the veterinarian, but some can become extremely agitated which makes it difficult to properly assess them.
-If you have a pet who is particularly stressed out during veterinary visits, it may be possible to prescribe a mild sedative which you can administer prior to visiting the veterinarian to relax the pet.
+If you have a pet who is particularly stressed out during veterinary visits, it may be possible to prescribe a mild sedative which you can administer before visiting the veterinarian to relax the pet.

 Keep children under control

 The waiting and examination rooms are not the place for children to run around and be loud.
 Other pets are in the clinic feeling stressed or unwell and the veterinarian needs to be able to discuss the pet with you as well as perform a physical examination of the pet and needs to focus.

 Let the veterinarian know if you suspect your pet has a contagious disease